December 2, 2024

 So, it’s not just about cutting costs but optimizing spending to achieve the best possible business outcomes.

 Once you’ve laid out the FinOps principle, there’s the execution step.
-And when executing your plans, you need AI at the core, especially regarding forecasting.
+And when executing your plans, you need AI—AI forecasting in particular—at the core.

 Traditional cloud cost management often relies on historical data and manual analysis, which can be time-consuming and lead to inaccurate predictions.
 Alvaro Torroba, technical account manager at Google, agrees.
 In one of his articles, he mentions that “accurate cloud forecasting is one of the most difficult things to get right.
 In The State of Finops survey, advanced practitioners reported variances of about +/- 5% from their predictions - whilst less advanced reported variances as +/- 20%.

-In contrast, AI-powered cloud cost forecasting offers a more sophisticated approach, providing businesses with valuable insights for better financial planning and cost optimization.
+In contrast, AIt forecasting for cloud costs offers a more sophisticated approach, providing businesses with valuable insights for better financial planning and cost optimization.

-AI algorithms can analyze vast amounts of historical data, including usage patterns, resource trends, and external factors like seasonality – something that requires a human data analyst.
+AI forecasting algorithms can analyze vast amounts of historical data, including usage patterns, resource trends, and external factors like seasonality—something that requires a human data analyst.
 This comprehensive analysis leads to more accurate cost forecasts compared to manual estimations.

 Enhanced Visibility and Control